Chapter 1. Introduction to Application Development with Spring Boot

 - An integrated development environment (IDE) for developing, testing, and deploying applications.

 To help you get started with application development, all the runtimes are available with example applications.
 These example applications are accessible from the Developer Launcher.
 You can use the examples as templates to create your applications.
-For more information on example applications, see the section Introduction to example applications.

 This guide provides detailed information about the Spring Boot runtime.
 For more information on other runtimes, see the relevant runtime documentation.